deinsandbox/meli/README.md

 npm run dev
 ```

-By default, server will be running on port 3030, but you can change it in `.env.local` file.
+The server will be running on port `3030` by default, but you can modify this setting by editing the `.env.local` file.

 ## App